flanksource/docs/docs/config-db/transform/exclude.md

-This feature allows you to remove certain fields from the scraped configuration.
+This transformation function allows you to remove certain fields from the scraped configuration.
 This is useful when you want to remove sensitive or just useless data from the scraped configuration.

 ### Filter